 Advanced melanoma is melanoma that has spread from the where it started to other parts of the body.
 Sometimes melanoma is advanced when it is first diagnosed.
 Or it has come back and spread after treatment for the original melanoma.

-Treatment can often control the cancer and relieve symptoms.
+Treatment can keep advanced melanoma under control, relieve symptoms and give you a good quality of life.
 Your doctors and nurses will help you to make the most of life and feel as good as possible for as long as possible.